polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/002-adventure-of-tenny-the-tensor/README.md

 #### Getting A Bit More Technical - Ranks and Axes

-You will often encounter the terms 'rank' and 'axis' in the context of arrays, particularly in machine learning and data science as in LoRa (Low Rank Adaptation).
+You will often encounter the terms 'rank' and 'axis' in the context of arrays, particularly in machine learning and data science as in LoRA (Low Rank Adaptation).
 These concepts are closely related to the dimensions of an array, but they're not the same thing.

 Let's clarify the difference.